 I specialise in working with children, adolescents and young adults experiencing a range of socio-emotional and behavioural problems.
 I offer parenting training, child therapy and group therapy.
 I also conduct evidence-based emotional and behavioural assessments and a range of Psychoeducational assessments.
 I use person-centred therapy, Cognitive-Behavioural Therapy (CBT), Psycho-Dynamic therapy, Play-Therapy, Mentalization Based Treatment (MBT) and Schema therapy.

-As a Clinical Psychologist and mental health advocate, I am passionate about helping children, adolescents and families navigate through challenges in their personal journeys.
+As a Licensed Psychologist and mental health advocate, I am passionate about helping children, adolescents and families navigate through challenges in their personal journeys.
 My passion is to empower my clients and provide them with the right therapeutic tools to achieve a healthy balanced lifestyle to create a positive change.

 I believe that a therapeutic relationship is one of the most powerful determinants for therapeutic progress.
 My approach incorporates an empathic, practical, playful and relational approach to psychotherapy with clients and their families.